-Line intercept transect surveys
+Line transect surveys/percent cover

-Line intercept transects have been established at 22 locations in all of the nine monitoring reaches in order to measure changes in vegetative cover and height class within restored areas (Harris 2005).
+Line transects have been established at 22 locations in all of the nine monitoring reaches in order to measure change in vegetative cover within restored areas (Harris 2005).
 Representative photos of the sites are illustrated in Appendix B, Photo Monitoring.
 The transect lines range from 45 to 111 feet in length and typically span the entire width of a restoration area.
 Figure 7 above shows the name and location of each transect line surveyed.
-Chart 1 below presents the average relative percent cover, by ground cover type, for all transect lines in Reaches 1- 9 for survey years 2012-2017.
-Results from the last six years of surveys indicate that the general trend in ground cover has shifted from un-vegetated to herbaceous, with a gradual increase of native shrubs and tree cover types; this is to be expected as sites mature and shrubs and trees grow larger and provide more cover and structure at a given restoration area.
-Now that Project construction is complete, and all restoration sites have been planted, it is anticipated that the vegetation establishment monitoring dataset should continue to show long-term trends leading towards a well developed understory and over story canopy capable of supporting a greater diversity of wildlife and providing greater ecological value within the Napa River.
+Chart 1 below presents the average relative percent cover, by ground cover type, for all transect lines in Reaches 1- 9 for survey years 2012-2018.
+As in previous year's surveys herbaceous is the dominate cover type follow by over story/trees and woody shrubs respectively.
+Results of the surveys indicate that the general trend in ground cover type has shifted from un-vegetated to herbaceous, with a gradual increase of native shrubs and tree cover types; this is to be expected as sites mature and shrubs and trees grow larger and provide more cover and structure at a given restoration area.